JayHoltslander/Jays-custom-Emmet-shortcuts/README.md

 # Jays-custom-Emmet-shortcuts

-Extend Sublime/Emmet's functionality with these useful Emmet abbreviations.
+Extend Sublime/Emmet's functionality with these useful Emmet shortcuts (abbreviations).

 ## How to install
 In Sublime, select **Preferences** > **Package Settings** > **Emmet** > **Settings - User** and paste the contents of ``Emmet.sublime-settings`` in there.
 Or alternatively overwrite your `` ~/⁨Library/Application Support/Sublime Text 3⁩/⁨Packages/User/Emmet.sublime-settings`` file with this one.